Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2020-10-15-preview/types.md

 * **azureActiveDirectoryTenantId**: string: The Azure Active Directory Tenant ID to get the access token that will be included as the bearer token in delivery requests.
 * **deliveryAttributeMappings**: [DeliveryAttributeMapping](#deliveryattributemapping)[]: Delivery attribute details.
 * **endpointBaseUrl**: string (ReadOnly): The base URL that represents the endpoint of the destination of an event subscription.
-* **endpointUrl**: string: The URL that represents the endpoint of the destination of an event subscription.
+* **endpointUrl**: string {sensitive}: The URL that represents the endpoint of the destination of an event subscription.
 * **maxEventsPerBatch**: int: Maximum number of events per batch.
 * **preferredBatchSizeInKilobytes**: int: Preferred batch size in Kilobytes.